 Rodin’s version, “She Who Was The Helmetmaker’s Once-Beautiful Wife” later became part of his monument, The Gates of Hell.
 His focus is on the physical appearance of the model.
 The work bluntly shows her exposed and aware of the ravages of time.
 And time is more cruel to women than men.
 “There is nothing ugly in art except that which is without character, that is to say, that which offers no outer or inner truth”, said Rodin.
 He finds inner beauty in this woman – in her vulnerability and dignity even as she resigns herself to fate.

 The most shocking, and the most original of the tree sculptures is Camille Claudel’s version of the model.
-Somewhat surprisingly for that era, this groundbreaking sculpture was well received at the Paris Salon.
+Incredibly, in spite of the prevailing academic tastes in stylistic approaches of the era, this groundbreaking sculpture was well received at the Paris Salon.

 Claudel envisions Caira as Clotho, one of the Fates, who spins the thread of destiny.
 Clotho is usually depicted as a young girl in the visual arts, but Camille chooses to show her as an old woman entangled in her thread.
 Her relationship with Rodin was falling apart around the same time she was working on Clotho, which explains her preoccupation with destiny.